lhl2617/VSLilyPond-formatter/README.md

   - [`python-ly`](https://pypi.org/project/python-ly/)
     - Since `0.2.0`, `python-ly` is bundled in this extension.
     - If it doesn't work or if you wish to use your own installation, please install `python-ly` and change the [Settings](./docs/SETTINGS.md).
       - `python -m pip install python-ly`
       - If your standard Python 3 installation is not `python`, please change it in the [Settings](./docs/SETTINGS.md)

+## Issues

+Please submit issues in the [GitHub repository](https://github.com/lhl2617/VSLilyPond-formatter).

+## Contributing

+- File bugs and/or feature requests in the [GitHub repository](https://github.com/lhl2617/VSLilyPond-formatter)
+- Pull requests are welcome in the [GitHub repository](https://github.com/lhl2617/VSLilyPond-formatter)
+- Buy me a Coffee ☕️ via [PayPal](https://paypal.me/lhl2617)

 ## Development